 5.5.
-Step 3 of Proof of Thm.
-3.1.
-Finally we formalize Step 3.
+Step 3 of proof of Theorem 3.1.
+Finally we formalize step 3.

 THEOREM 5.3.
-If there exist $\epsilon > 0$ and two sets $B_1, B_2 \subset [0, 1]^{w+1}$ separated by Euclidean distance ε such that the ratios in (5.25) decrease exponentially in L, then the quantity d in (5.11) decreases exponentially in L.
+If there exist $\varepsilon > 0$ and two sets $B_1, B_2 \subset [0, 1]^{w+1}$ separated by Euclidean distance ε such that the ratios in (5.25) decrease exponentially in L, then the quantity d in (5.11) decreases exponentially in L.

-Theorem 5.3 is proven in the Web Appendix.
+Theorem 5.3 is proven in the supplementary material [Woodard and Rosenthal (2013)].
 Theorems 5.1-5.3 together imply Theorem 3.1.

 6. Conclusions.
 The Gibbs sampling method is a popular approach to finding gene regulatory binding motifs, but its poor convergence in practice means that it can only be used to generate candidate motifs that must be ranked using a secondary criterion.
-If one could efficiently obtain samples from the posterior distribution, these samples could be used to directly find the "best," i.e. most probable, motifs, obviating the need for secondary analysis.
+If one could efficiently obtain samples from the posterior distribution, these samples could be used to directly find the "best," that is, most probable, motifs, obviating the need for secondary analysis.
 We have obtained theoretical and empirical results showing that the convergence of the Gibbs sampler is even worse than previously realized.
 Our results reinforce the need to convey the limitations of any estimates obtained using the Gibbs sampler, and the need to develop more efficient Markov chain methods for motif discovery.